clubstudio/kickoff/readme.md

 ## Getting Started

 Either clone this repo, or utilise the bash alias detailed below.
-If you plan on using any of the preconfigured Grunt tasks, make sure you run `npm install` first - this will pull in any required dependencies.
+If you plan on using any of the preconfigured Gulp tasks, make sure you run `npm install` first - this will pull in any required dependencies.

 That's it!
 You're good to go.